in ,

 Russian psychologist Lev Vygotsky (1896–1934) transformed knowledge of child development, education, and cognitive psychology with his works.
 His Sociocultural Theory, which stresses the critical part social interaction and cultural context play in cognitive development, is what makes him most well-known.
 One of the most important psychologists of the 20th century, Vygotsky’s theories—especially his ideas of the Zone of Proximal Development (ZPD) and scaffolding—have had a significant influence on developmental psychology and education.
 He was a Russian and Soviet psychologist.

-READ ALSO: Top 10 Famous Forex Traders In The World 2024
+READ ALSO: Top 10 Most Viewed Music Videos In The World (2024 Update)

 6. B. F. Skinner